Posts Tagged ‘Fiction’

 With a smile that took away all her pain, Clarice answered.
 “A boy asked me out.”

 “No, no it wasn’t a boy.”
 Clarice rushed to explain.
-She knew full well it wouldn’t have been out of the question for her grandfather to actually murder someone over this.
+She knew full well it wouldn’t have been out of the question for her grandfather to actually bash someone’s skull over this.
 “I think it was his old girlfriend.”

 “So, she was jealous huh?” her grandmother Emily said.
 “Well,” Emily looked over Clarice’s slim figure, donned in cut off jean shorts and a tank top. “you are turning into a real looker.”

-“Guess that runs in the family?”
+“Guess that runs in the family huh?”
 Her Grandfather said, playfully patting his wife’s backside while asking, “So, who’s this boy?”

 “His name is Darryl.”
 Clarice answered dreamily.
 “He goes to school with me.
 He asked me to the movies this weekend.”

-Now Clarice was worried.
-She didn’t know why her grandparents gave each other that look.
+Now it was Clarice who was worried.
+She didn’t know why her grandparents just gave each other that look.
 Was there some reason they weren’t going to let her go?
+Did they think she was too young to date?
 Then, as soon as her Grandmother spoke, Clarice realized she’d forgotten all about it.

-“Honey, we’re going to see Uncle Milton soon.”
+“Honey, we’re going to see Uncle Milton this weekend.”

 As exciting as the prospect of a first date was, she actually wasn’t disappointed at the news.
-It had been a while since she what was her Grandfather’s other son.
+It had been a while since she’s seen the man that was her Grandfather’s other son.
 “Uncle Milton!”
 Clarice exclaimed.
 “Oh my god, I forgot all about it!”

 “No, not at all.”
 Clarice assured them.
 “I’ll call Darryl and tell him.”